GSK and R/GA Ventures are launching a health studio for startups – TechCrunch

 TechCrunch: What elements do GSK and R/GA Ventures each bring to the Re/Wire Health Studio?

 Tate: From a GSK perspective, we think about what it takes to get into the market in a very changing and dynamic environment of everyday health.
-We think about manufacturing, regulatory processes, designing for the right kind of outcomes, and of course the science – that’s what we’re known for.
+We think about manufacturing, regulatory processes, designing for the right kind of outcomes and, of course, the science — that’s what we’re known for.

 These are things a business needs to think about down the line, but they don’t have the bandwidth to consider right now.
 These are very specific skills that the GSK does day in and day out with our existing brands that we think are incredibly important for startups to consider.

 From an R/GA perspective, we talk about this notion of creative capital.
-They’re bringing this team of award winning strategists, technologists, designers, and consultants because we know that a business is just more than a brand, a product is just more than one interaction.
+They’re bringing this team of award-winning strategists, technologists, designers and consultants because we know that a business is more than just a brand, a product is more than just one interaction.

 TechCrunch: I like to hear you expand a bit on why Re/Wire Health Studio is interested in propositions related to oral care, mental resilience and women’s health.
 Why did you highlight those three focus areas?